Income testing of account based income streams

 Under the pre-January 2015 rules, assessable income is determined by:

-Annual payment - (Purpose price - Commutations - RCV/ Relevant number)
+Annual payment - ((Purchase price - Commutations - RCV) / Relevant number)

 A client's account based income stream will qualify for grandfathering provided:

-- the income stream commences prior to 1 January 2015, and
+- the income stream commenced prior to 1 January 2015, and

-- the client is in receipt of an eligible income support payment immediately prior to 1 January 2015 and continuously receives an eligible income support payment from that time.
+- the client has been in receipt of an eligible income support payment since immediately prior to 1 January 2015 and continuously receives an eligible income support payment from that time.

 Where a client has a grandfathered account based income stream, the following changes after 1 January 2015 will remove its grandfathered status:

-- where the client dies and a new pension is paid to a beneficiary.
+- where the client dies and a new pension (not reversionary pension) is paid to a beneficiary.